 Requesting Party unable to trigger Migration of any Installation

-Where the Requesting Party has received a Migration Common Validation File from an S1SP, which indicates no errors relating to a particular SMETS1 Installation, the Requesting Party shall attempt to trigger the migration of those SMETS1 Installations.
+Where the Requesting Party has received a Migration Common Validation File from an S1SP, which indicates no errors relating to a particular SMETS1 Installation, the Requesting Party shall attempt to trigger the Migration of those SMETS1 Installations.
 Should there be a system outage pertaining to the Requesting Party, the Requesting Party will raise an Incident via the Migration Control Centre.
 This Incident would be assigned to the Requesting Party and managed by the Migration Control Centre.

 Users affected by any such Incident will be notified through the Self-Service Interface as an Interested Party.